 Although most F-Series models sold are F-150s, Ford’s F-250 through F-550 lines are in demand — prized by families, outdoorsmen, and fleet buyers alike.
 Beginning in 1999, Ford began marketing the four F-250 and greater sub-models under the “Super Duty” umbrella to distinguish these from the F-150.

-Other defining characteristics of every Super Duty model is an oversized grille, gas and diesel V8 engines (a V10 gas engine is also available in some grades), a heavy-duty chassis, upgraded suspensions, an optional locking rear differential, and an available dual-wheel (dually) configuration.
+Other defining characteristics of every Super Duty model is an oversized grille, gas and diesel V8 engines (a V10 gas engine is also available in some grades), a heavy-duty chassis, upgraded suspensions, an optional locking rear differential, and an available dual-rear-wheel (dually) configuration.
 F-250 and F-250 models are available in regular, double and crew cab arrangements; the F-450 is a crew cab-only dually, while the F-550 comes as a chassis cab dually only.

 The pickup truck world is aware that Ford released the current-generation F-150 in 2015, then waited the customary two years for the Super Duty’s release.
 Both models feature steel frames and aluminum-intensive bodies, the latter a first for a pickup truck.